<?xml version="1.0" encoding="UTF-8"?>

 <p>Click on the Toshiba Recovery Wizard button.</p>

-<p><img class="alignnone" title="Toshiba recovery wizard" src="http://www.laptoprepair101.com/wp-images/Laptop-OS-reinstall/System-Restore-07-Toshiba.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Toshiba recovery wizard" src="https://www.laptoprepair101.com/wp-images/Laptop-OS-reinstall/System-Restore-07-Toshiba.jpg" alt="" width="480" height="360" /></p>

 <p>On the next scree you&#8217;ll see Toshiba warning about data deletion.
 Click the next button.</p>

-<p><img class="alignnone" title="Access Toshiba recovery wizard" src="http://www.laptoprepair101.com/wp-images/Laptop-OS-reinstall/System-Restore-08-Toshiba.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Access Toshiba recovery wizard" src="https://www.laptoprepair101.com/wp-images/Laptop-OS-reinstall/System-Restore-08-Toshiba.jpg" alt="" width="480" height="360" /></p>

 <p>In the next Toshiba Recovery Wizard window you can select Recover to out-of-box state option.</p>